sakshi0303/BetweennessCentrality-/README.md

-# BetweennessCentrality-
-Implement Betweenness Centrality's variation known as the Stress Centrality on undirected graph, using brute-force approach and compare the accuracy and efficiency with existing algorithms and optimize memory by keeping track of predecessors instead of entire path using any graph analysis package.

 ## Scenario 1 - 937 nodes

 ---Execution Time for sequential processing: 1.0252282619476318 seconds ---
 ---Execution Time for parallel processing with 4 processes: 4.831114768981934 seconds ---
 ---Execution Time for NX library is: 1.5700099468231201 seconds ---